alisonalvezz/holbertonschool-sorting_algorithms/README.md

 void bubble_sort(int *array, size_t size);
 ```
 In this task we have to write a function that sorts an array of integers in ascending order using the *Bubble Sort* algorithm.
+It first checks if the array is valid (not NULL).
+Then, it iterates over the array using two nested loops to compare adjacent elements.
+If the element at index j is greater than the element at index j + 1, they are swapped.
+This process is repeated until the array is sorted.
+During each swap, the print_array function is called to display the array's current state.
+If the array is NULL, the function simply returns without performing any sorting.
 We have writed in the file [0-O](https://github.com/alisonalvezz/holbertonschool-sorting_algorithms/blob/main/0-O) the Big O notations of the time complexity of *Bubble Sort* with one notation per line.
 - Best case O(n)
 - Average Case O(n^2)